 We begin our day with a 3-mile walk along Lake Ohrid, located near the Albanian border, to Galicica National Park.
 Designated as a national park in 1958 it is situated between the two lakes of Ohrid and Prespa and offers splendid views of the countryside.
 This park has a wealth of endemic flora and fauna and we have the opportunity to see eagles, vultures, Balkan butterflies and even land turtles.
 After lunch, we visit the Icon Gallery, the archeological site of Ploeshnik, the Church of St.Bogorodica Perivleptos and the Tcar Samoil fortress.
 Overnight in Ohrid.

-Day 16: Ohrid - Bitola
+Day 17: Ohrid - Bitola

 This morning we drive to Bitola where we visit the ancient Macedonian city of Heraclea founded in the 4th century BC.
 Marvel at the pristine condition of ancient buildings such as the palaces with their well preserved mosaics.
 After lunch, we return to Ohrid where we enjoy free time in the afternoon.
 Overnight in Ohrid.

-Day 17: Ohrid - Skopje
+Day 18: Ohrid - Skopje

 Our morning drive to Skopje takes us along the banks of the black Drini river, through Struga, Debar and Gostivar.
 Here we visit the Monastery of Jovan Bigorski and Tetova.
-We then stop at the Arabati Baba Tekke, and the Motley Mosque (Sarena Xhamija).
-After lunch in a local restaurant, we continue on to Skopje with visits to the Stone bridge, the St. Spas Church, Mustafa Pasha Mosque and the Church of St.Pantelejmon in Nerezi.
-Overnight in Skopje.
+We then stop at the Arabati Baba Tekke and the Motley Mosque (Sarena Xhamija).
+After lunch in a local restaurant, we continue on to Skopje with visits to Matka, with it's monastery on the lake and it's beautiful scenery near Skopje, the Stone bridge, the St. Spas Church and Mustafa Pasha Mosque

-This morning we travel to the greatest Bulgarian city, Plovdiv.
-As one of Europe's oldest cities, Plovdiv will amaze you with its history and sights.
-Here we visit the ancient amphitheater, the Roman odeon and the Roman stadium.
+Today we visit the ancient amphitheater, the Roman odeon and the Roman stadium.
 After lunch, we go to Asenovgrad Castle, a medieval fortress in the Bulgarian Rhodope Mountains.
 This is one of the best-preserved castles in Bulgaria.
 Set on the edge of a high, rocky ridge, this medieval fortress dates back to the Thracians.
 Overnight in Plovdiv.

-Day 22: Departure Sofia
+Day 22: Depart Sofia

 Today we say good bye to our new friends and the wonderful adventure we had as we transfer to the airport for our onward journey.